How does Bayesian Sampling help Membership Inference Attacks?: Related Work

 First introduced for machine learning models by Shokri et al. (\citeyear{shokri2017membership}), training reference models (also known as shadow models) is a popular method for mimicking the target model’s behavior.
-This approach is widely used in various MIA scenarios, such as black-box setting \cite{hisamoto2020membership,song2021systematic, DBLP:conf/nips/HuWSWX22}, white-box setting \cite{nasr2019comprehensive, sablayrolles2019white, leino2020stolen, leemann2023gaussian}, metric-based attacks \cite{yeom2018privacy, salem2018ml, liu2019socinf, song2021systematic} and label-only attack \cite{choquette2021label, li2021membership, DBLP:conf/iclr/00090G0024}.
+This approach is widely used in various MIA scenarios, such as black-box setting \cite{hisamoto2020membership,song2021systematic, DBLP:conf/nips/HuWSWX22}, white-box setting \cite{nasr2019comprehensive, sablayrolles2019white, leino2020stolen, leemann2023gaussian}, metric-based attacks \cite{yeom2018privacy, salem2018ml, liu2019socinf, song2021systematic} and label-only attack \cite{choquette2021label, li2021membership, DBLP:conf/iclr/00090G0024, peng2024oslo}.
 In metric-based attacks, shadow models are typically used to choose a proper threshold \cite{song2021systematic, chen2022relaxloss}, classifying them as marginal attacks.
-To enhance these attacks, many approaches train multiple reference models to account for per-example hardness \cite{sablayrolles2019white, carlini2022membership, ye2022enhanced, DBLP:conf/nips/HuWSWX22}.
-Alternatively, \citet{bertran2024scalable} uses a quantile regression model to directly predict the threshold.
-In this work, our method achieves conditional attacks using just one single reference model.
+To enhance these attacks, many approaches train multiple reference models to account for per-example hardness \cite{sablayrolles2019white, carlini2022membership, ye2022enhanced, DBLP:conf/nips/HuWSWX22}, but at the cost of substantial computational overhead.
+Alternatively, Bertran et al. \citeyearpar{bertran2024scalable} use a quantile regression model to directly predict the threshold.
+However, this approach is limited to modeling aleatoric uncertainty and does not explicitly account for epistemic uncertainty, as discussed in \Cref{appendix:quantile_regression}.
+In this work, our method achieves conditional attacks using just one reference model with better uncertainty quantification.

-\paragraph{Bayesian Neural Network.} Bayesian Neural Network (BNN)\cite{gelman1995bayesian} is a type of neural network that incorporates probabilistic inference, allowing for uncertainty estimation in both the model parameters and predictions.
-Specially, Gaussian approximations only capture local information, including variational inference \cite{graves2011practical, blundell2015weight, osawa2019practical}, SWAG \cite{maddox2019simple} and Laplace approximation \cite{mackay1992evidence, daxberger2021laplace}.
-In addition, (stochastic-gradient) MCMC methods \cite{welling2011bayesian, DBLP:conf/icml/WenzelRVSTMSSJN20, izmailov2021bayesian} and deep ensembles \cite{lakshminarayanan2017simple} may explore different solution landscapes.
-In this paper, we have demonstrated that the Laplace approximation, a simple and scalable method, can effectively provide uncertainty estimates to enhance MIAs.